 OrgVue has been developed to solve this issue.
 To provide a place for defining things like roles; listing out employees or defining processes, competencies, customers… and how they “link”.
 But linking them all together, you have a “graph”.
 You don’t have to link them all together, but if you do, then by definition you have everyone’s job spec.
 You have total transparency on who is accountable for what.

-Daniel Pink has famously popularised what really motivates employees in knowledge organisations: Purpose; Autonomy; Mastery.
-By defining the organisational system, you help to codify the broad organisational purpose and how that cascades.
+Daniel Pink has famously popularized what really motivates employees in knowledge organizations: Purpose; Autonomy; Mastery.
+By defining the organizational system, you help to codify the broad organizational purpose and how that cascades.
 Each role in a defined system, should have purpose.
 By being clear on the accountabilities of each role, you are giving autonomy.
 Given the right level of autonomy requires trust.
 Trust means you have faith in the person’s ability to effectively do the role.
 This means they need to have enough competence to do the role… they need mastery.

 It is all connected and it is all do-able.
 You don’t need to define everything at one.
 Start with processes in one area… and move out from there.
 Take the job specs and “see” what that looks like.

 And that is my second to last point.
 You need to be able to “see” this stuff.
 It isn’t about codifying it in a black box.
 You need to almost touch it.
 Print it out.
 Break it down, experiment with various options and keep it updated (easily).